AlexandreDecan/portion/README.md

 # Interval arithmetic for Python

-This repository contains the Python ``intervals`` library that provides basic arithmetic for intervals in Python, supporting arbitrary object type.
+This repository contains the Python 3.5+ ``intervals`` library that provides basic arithmetic for intervals in Python, supporting arbitrary object type.

 This library is inspired by [pyinter](https://github.com/intiocean/pyinter).
-Tested on Python3.5.

 ## Installation